 - Salesforce provided a car allowance for business use of their personal vehicles

-If an employee meets with an accident under any of these situations, the company can be held accountable and may be sued for damages.
+If an employee meets with an accident under any of these situations, the company can be held accountable.
+And maybe sued for damages.
 Typically, an employee’s personal automobile insurance will provide primary insurance to both the employee and the company if the employee is using his or her own vehicle on the company business.
-However, there is the chance that charges will exceed the employee’s policy limit and would then be passed on to the company.
+However, there is a chance that charges will exceed the employee’s policy limit.
+And then it would pass on to the company.
 Without non-owned and hired automobile liability coverage the company may be vulnerable to a costly exposure.

-Non-owned and hired automobile liability insurance covers bodily injury and property damage caused by a vehicle the insured hires (including rented or borrowed vehicles) or caused by non-owned vehicles (vehicles owned by others, including vehicles owned by your employees).
-The Non-owned and hired automotive liability coverage can be added to the general liability CGL policy.
-It protects the company if it is found legally liable as a result of an automobile accident that the employee has in a hired or non-owned vehicle while on company business.
+Non-owned and hired automobile liability insurance covers bodily injury and property damage.
+Caused by a vehicle the insured hires (including rented or borrowed vehicles) or caused by non-owned vehicles (vehicles owned by others, including vehicles owned by your employees).
+Can also add the Non-owned and hired automotive liability coverage to the general liability CGL policy.
+It protects the company if it is legally liable.
+And as a result of an automobile accident that the employee has in a hired or non-owned vehicle while on company business.